devil-cyber/SpaceRun/README.md

 ## Space Run App

-**This is an android apllication that i have built using python and by taking help from some tutorial**
+**This is an android apllication that i have built using python and by taking help from some tutorial as python project**

 ## The App Look like: